 How to Survive a Car Insurance Claim Under Investigation

-It depends on your individual case and circumstances.
-In a simple claim with few delays, you might not need to consult an attorney.
-But if you were seriously injured or your insurance company is delaying the processing of the claim, you might want to consider taking legal council.
+Whether or not you will need professional legal assistance depends on your individual case and circumstances.
+In a simple claim, you might not need to consult an attorney.
+However, if you were seriously injured or your insurance company is delaying the processing of the claim, you might want to consider getting legal help.

-If you were seriously injured and have racked up large medical bills, it is very likely that the insurance company will try to avoid paying for the cost of your treatment, whether or not they are obligated to, and it might make even more sense to take on an attorney in this situation.
-The insurance company will also likely request access to your medical history in an attempt to prove that you were already injured before the accident and subsequent filing of your claim.
+If you were seriously injured and have racked up large medical bills, it is very likely that the insurance company will try to avoid paying for the cost of your treatment, whether or not they are obligated to, and it might make even more sense to take on an attorney in such a situation.
+An insurance company also is likely to request access to your medical history in an attempt to prove that you already were injured before the accident and the subsequent filing of your claim.

-If your insurance company keeps making up excuses for why they still haven’t paid you after you’ve made a claim, obtaining a lawyer may help.
+If your insurance company keeps making up excuses for why it still hasn't paid you after you’ve made a claim, that's another reason obtaining a lawyer may help.

-Finally, once the insurance adjuster has processed your case, they will likely propose a settlement value — and in cases of personal injury, if you don’t have an attorney, they may ask you to name the amount you’re willing to settle for.
+Finally, once the insurance adjuster has processed your case, he likely will propose a settlement value.
+In cases of personal injury, if you don’t have an attorney, they may ask you to name the amount you’re willing to settle for.
 It’s usually better to see how much the company is willing to offer first and negotiate from there.
 This negotiation is not generally easy, however, and it may be helpful to work with a qualified personal injury lawyer.

 As previously mentioned, it’s a good idea to take photos of your vehicle and any other vehicle involved as soon after the accident if you can.
 If you yourself were injured, it’s a good idea to get photos of this if applicable as well.

 The process of paying you for damages and losses is known as indemnification.
-Once fault and coverage is determined, the insurance company will either bargain with the other insurance company to determine the percentage they must pay, pay you the cost of your damages minus your deductible, or seek payment from the other driver’s insurer (this is called subrogation).
-For repairs, you will likely be asked to go to an auto shop approved by your insurance company.
+Once fault and coverage is determined, the insurance company will either bargain with the other insurance company to determine the percentage they must pay, pay you the cost of your damages minus your deductible, or seek payment from the other driver’s insurer (called subrogation).
+For repairs, you likely will be asked to go to an auto shop approved by your insurance company.
 If you’re unhappy with the amount of the settlement you’re offered, it’s advisable to contact an attorney to discuss your options.